 Assuming a duration of four years, given a 100-basis-point rise in interest rates, a high-yield fund would be expected to lose 4%.
 However, given recent yields of more than 8%, the risk of rising rates is mitigated by the high yield and coupons.
 Of course, additional factors could impact losses that a fund experiences.

 In our view, the goal of investing in high yield is to try to manage the risks that are inherent in lower quality, lower rated companies and be appropriately compensated for the risk we take.
 At the same time, we are careful not to be too cautious and give up yield opportunities along the way.
 It is not advisable to try to time the high-yield market.
-We believe that investors willing to maintain a long-term perspective should consider a strategic allocation to high yield through a multi-sector income investment vehicle which can opportunistically invest in high yield and other higher income sectors depending on fundamentals, valuations and market outlooks.
+We believe that investors willing to maintain a long-term perspective should consider a strategic allocation to high yield as part of an income-producing fixed income portfolio and can also be opportunistic in broader multi-sector and core plus portfolios, depending on fundamentals, valuations and investor goals.

 A call option allows the issuer to redeem a bond prior to its maturity.
 A debt tender offer is an offer, typically by the issuer, to purchase all or a portion of its outstanding debt securities for cash at a price specified by the offeror.